Netflix/vmaf/resource/doc/VMAF_Python_library.md

 source .venv/bin/activate
 ```

-From this point forward `python3` and `pip` will be relative to the virtualenv and isolated from the system python.
+From this point forward `python3` and `pip3` will be relative to the virtualenv and isolated from the system python.
 Returning to the project in subsequent shell sessions will require re-activating the virtualenv with `source .venv/bin/activate`.

 Now install the tools required to build VMAF into the virtualenv.

 ```
-pip install cython numpy meson ninja
+pip3 install cython numpy meson ninja
 ```

 Make sure `ninja` is 1.7.1 or higher (check by `ninja --version`).